Welcome to Alimentary's listings of commercial kitchens to rent.

 These tips are offered free of charge.
 Alimentary Initiatives accepts no responsibility whatsoever for any loss that may be incurred as a result of following these recommendations.
 It is the responsibility of each start-up or individual and of each kitchen manager/owner to ascertain for herself or himself that the conditions of rental or letting meet their requirements for risk management.

-Alimentary Systems Inc. does not accept liability for any misrepresentation of facilities described.
+Alimentary Systems Inc. does not accept liability for any misrepresentation or inaccuracies with respect to the detail of facilities described.